-Monthly prices are low, even after MetroFax raised the rate on its basic 500-page service by $2 to $9.95 a month.
-(Signing up for an annual contract reduces your monthly rate to $8.30 per month, allowing you to save $20 over the curse of a year.)
+Monthly prices are low, even after MetroFax raised the rate on its 500-page Essential Plan by $2 to $9.95 a month.
+(Signing up for an annual service reduces your monthly rate on any of MetroFax's plans lets you save 20% on that cost.)
 You can also take advantage of a free 14-day trial — it used to be 30 — where you can send 500 pages to test out the service.

 Read our full MetroFax review.

 While you'll find a range of different tiers at Fax.Plus, we think the most attractive option is the one that lets you send and receive 100 faxes for $5.99 a month.
 (The price drops by a dollar if you sign up for a year of service.)
 That makes Fax.Plus the best online fax service if you only need to send faxes every now and then, as you'll get a good, reliable service that's easy to use.
 Fax.Plus is also HIPAA-compliant, so if you need to send confidential information, this service is a good alternative to the higher-priced Sfax.

 Fax.Plus also has an attractive free tier that limits you to sending 10 pages for free.
 Beyond that, Fax.Plus will charge you 20 cents per page — a page limit and price that compares favorably to what HelloFax offers occasional faxers.

 Outside of MetroFax, Fax.Plus offers one of the most useful mobile apps we've seen for sending faxes on the go, though the real highlight is the company's web-based service.
 We found the interface clean and easy to navigate, while features like the ability to schedule faxes and search through your archive of faxes are easy to master.